Behavioral Parent Skills Training

 For the child with behavior problems, it is somewhat like special education services at school.
 For example, suppose a child struggles with reading due to a processing disorder.
 Special Education Teachers will help this child learn to use alternative methods to read.
 Behavior problems are no different in that regard.

 Many successful adults displayed behavior problems as a child and or teen.
 Chances are, your child can grow into a successful adult as well.
-The very traits that make "strong-willed" people challenging to manage are often the same traits that make them successful in life.
+The traits that make "strong-willed" people challenging to manage are often the same traits that make them successful later in life.

-The first step in treating your child or teen's behavior problems is doing a formal or informal assessment.
+The first step in treating your child or teen's behavior problems is formal or informal assessment.
 We will evaluate your child's mental health, explore parent traits, investigate parent-child interaction patterns and environmental history.
 Following the assessment process, we will collaboratively develop a treatment plan to address areas contributing to the problem.

 For example, say we find that your teen has a dual diagnosis of ADHD and Oppositional Defiant Disorder.
 The ideal treatment plan would consist of individual therapy targeting the ADHD for the teen and Behavioral Parent Skills Training for parents to address the ODD diagnosis.